‘Believe Achieve Succeed’

 A geographer is someone who studies the earth and its land, features, and inhabitants.
 They also examine phenomena such as political or cultural structures as they relate to geography.
 They study the physical or human geographic characteristics or both of a region, ranging in scale from local to global.

-At Millbrook Primary School it is our intention that Geography is taught through themes, as part of a whole school topic-based approach to teaching and learning.
+At Millbrook Primary School it is our intention that Geography is taught through themes.
 This enables teachers to forge cross-curricular links giving a meaningful context for the learning.
 However, teachers make it explicit to children that they are learning geography skills and that they are being ‘Geographers’.
 Geography is important in our school as it provides a means of exploring, appreciating and understanding the world in which we live and how it has evolved.
 We explore the relationship between Earth and its people.
 It stimulates curiosity and imagination.

 "The study of earth as the home of people,"